-Composer Christina Rusnak seeks to integrate a sense of context into her music from a variety of sources including landscape, culture, history and art.
-Her goal is to compose music that is engaging as well as thought provoking.
+Passionate about composing about place and the human experience, Christina Rusnakseeks to integrate context into her music from various sources, including landscape, culture, history and art.
+She strives to compose music that is thought provoking, and engages both the performers and the audience.
 Rusnak’s work includes chamber, orchestra, wind band and solo pieces as well as jazz, women’s choir, electro-acoustic works, and film.

 Articles by Christina Rusnak: